ekandell/ekandell.github.io/docs/projects.markdown

 - ## Encrypted File Sharing
 [Project Spec](https://fa22.cs161.org/proj2/) \- Github repo and design doc available upon request
-    > A project for my cybersecurity class, which was very tough but very rewarding.
+    A project for my cybersecurity class, which was very tough but very rewarding.
 I build a client to store data in an insecure database utilizing public and private key cryptography, digital signatures, HMACs, Password-based and hash-based key derivation, and more.
-Although the \>1000 lines of code were difficult, the design of this project was the hardest part and took the most time.
+Although writing the \>1000 lines of Golang was difficult, the design of this project was more so.
 I'm very proud of this project due to it's complexity both in conceptual understanding and implementation.

 - ## RookieDB
 [Project Spec](https://fa22.cs161.org/proj2/) \- Github repo available upon request
-    > Over the course of a semester, I built nearly every aspect of a database management system.
+    > Over the course of a semester, I built nearly every aspect of a database management system in Java.
 RookieDB used B+ tree indices, and supported various advancements that are essential to today's database systems.
 These included query optimization, recovery logging, concurrency.
 I also learned SQL as I worked on it so as to be able to properly use the software.

 - ## Flashcards
 [Github Repo](https://github.com/ekandell/flashcards)
     > A simple iOS app I built to replicate tangible flashcards.

+- ##